Robert Munro November 5th, 2009

 Jacquelyn Rahman —

-Assistant Professor and Director of Linguistics, Department of English, Miami University
+Associate Professor of Linguistics, Department of English, Miami University

 Devyani Sharma —

 Senior Lecturer in Linguistics, School of Languages, Linguistics and Film, Queen Mary, University of London.

 Dissertation: Structural and social constraints on non-native varieties of English

 Andrew Wong —

 Associate Professor, Department of Anthropology, California State University East Bay.

 Dissertation: Tongzhi, ideologies, and semantic change

 Senior Lecturer in Linguistics, School or Arts, Language and Cultures, University of Manchester